cwarden45/DTC_Scripts/iCARE-BreastCancerPRS/README.md

 ## Results following comment discussion

-I am currently working on [posting a comment](https://journals.plos.org/plosone/article/comments?id=10.1371/journal.pone.0228198) on the associated PLOS ONE article.
+I encountered some issues [posting a comment](https://journals.plos.org/plosone/article/comments?id=10.1371/journal.pone.0228198) on the associated PLOS ONE article (with accounts associated with either of my e-mail addresses).
+So, I have [posted an "issue"](https://github.com/wheelerb/iCARE/issues/2) on a GitHub repository that I could find.

 Of course, I am a **male**.
 So, I expect my true risk for *breast cancer* to be **lower** than any of the estimates from the Polygenic Risk Score.